MasterTimTom101/Foto_Analysis_Receipts/README.md

-# 📄 Photo Analysis of Receipts
+# 📄 Foto Analysis of Receipts

 > AI-powered receipt analysis tool with REST API and Swagger documentation that extracts food and non-food costs from receipt photos using Google Gemini AI